Samkhya-Yoga-Kundalini

 The philosophy of yoga is explained in a nutshell by these three sutras:

-1.2 - Yoga is the restraint of the fluctuations of consciousness.
+1.2 - Yoga is the restraint of the activities of consciousness.

 1.3 - Then the seer [i.e. the Self] abides in its own form.